Prodigy Tutoring

 Automated learning plans seemed to good to be true and we had doubts that the Prodigy game data could be immediately translated into actionable lessons.

-Utilizing a bit of system design, I created a feedback loop using the tutors.
+I created a feedback loop using our tutors.
 The game would generate a learning plan for each child and present it to the tutor, who would then assess and modify the plan.
 Our success metric was the percentage of tutors who felt comfortable sharing the plan with minimal modifications.

 Diverging on UX

 I gathered a working group of execs, product folks, engineers, and tutors to ideate what the learning plan UX might look like.
-As a team we wanted something that would strike a balance between the fantasy plafulness of the Prodigy brand but still be scholastic and informative.
+As a team we wanted something that would strike a balance between the playfulness of the Prodigy brand but still be scholastic and informative.

 Converging on an MVP

-As we continued to refine the game's algorithms we built confidence in a solution that the tutors could share with parents.
-While parents appreciated the visibility they were more invested in the flexibility of our tutors, so that flexibility became part of the design, with the tutor and parent able to switch topics and leave each other notes.
+We continued to build confidence in a solution that the tutors could share with parents.
+While parents appreciated the visibility of the plan, they were more invested in the flexibility of our tutors, so that flexibility became part of the design, with the tutor and parent able to switch topics and leave each other notes.

-While part of our team focused on the parent experience, other members focused on bringing the lesson to life through the development of an interactive whiteboard.
+While part of our team focused on the parent experience, other members focused on the lesson experience.

 Tutors relied heavily on Zoom whiteboards to demonstrate math concepts.
 This solution took things a step further by integrating exercises from the learning plans and the fantasy aesthetic from the game.